Astonishingly, ‘My Head is Disconnected’ is the first major exhibition of David Lynch’s work to be shown in the UK.

 For me, part of the fascination with Lynch is his constant experimentation – the success or failure of a piece is not in the aesthetic qualities of the finished painting, but in how it expresses an idea – or the feeling of an idea.
 They represent those moments when dreams and memories puncture the bubble of the ‘real’ world — Lynch’s characteristic ability is to combine strangeness and banality.
 If these pictures do reveal his memories, they have been filtered and given a life of their own.

-‘David Lynch: My Head is Disconnected’ continues at Home, Manchester, until 29th September.
+‘David Lynch: My Head is Disconnected’ continues at Home, Manchester, ended on the 29th September 2019.

 All photographs courtesy of Home Manchester and David Lynch.